spier/spier.github.io/projects.md

 # Code

-The majority of my code I have open-sourced can be found at my [github.com/spier](https://github.com/spier).
+The majority of my code I have open-sourced can be found at [github.com/spier](https://github.com/spier).
 Here I am also listing some of the more prominent code repositories.

 <table id="cv" cellpadding="0" cellspacing="0">